 Arrange for immediate CT or, if available, MRI.

-Arrange for surgery within 24 h of injury if patients have incomplete cord injuries.
+Arrange for surgery within 24 hours of injury if patients have incomplete cord injuries.

 Treat irreversible spinal cord injury with multimodal rehabilitation and drugs that control spasticity.